apache/flink-playgrounds/pyflink-walkthrough/README.md

 * Performing a simple aggregation over the source data;
 * Writing the results to Elasticsearch and visualizing them in Kibana.

+The environment is based on Docker Compose, so the only requirement is that you have [Docker](https://docs.docker.com/get-docker/) installed in your machine.

 ### Kafka
 You will be using Kafka to store sample input data about payment transactions.
 A simple data generator [generate_source_data.py](generator/generate_source_data.py) is provided to continuously write new records to the `payment_msg` Kafka topic.
 Each record is structured as follows: